-Gender and African-Diasporic identity in Germany are recurring themes in Lagos-born, Nigerian/Welsh filmmaker, video artist, theatre writer/director and professor, Branwen Okpako’s work.
-After studying political science at Bristol University and filmmaking at the Berlin Film Academy, the multifaceted artist has been living in Germany where she has made a number of films.
+Gender and African-diasporic identity in Germany are recurring themes in multifaceted artist, Branwen Okpako‘s work.
+Born in Lagos, Nigerian-Welsh filmmaker, video artist, theatre writer-director and professor, studying political science at Bristol University and filmmaking at the Berlin Film Academy.
+She lives in Germany where she has made a number of films.
 Among them are The Education of Auma Obama – an intimate portrait of her friend from school; feminist, activist and Obama’s older sister Dr. Auma Obama.
 The film won Okpako several awards, including the prize for Best Diaspora Documentary at the 2012 African Movie Academy Awards.
 For her first documentary Dirt for Dinner, about the first black policeman in East Germany, she won the German Next-Generation-First-Steps Award for Best Documentary Film in 2000, among other awards.
 Her feature Valley of the Innocent premiered at the Toronto International Film Festival in 2003.
 Branwen Okpako’s latest film, the docu-drama The Curse of Medea, premiered at the Berlin International Film Festival in 2014.

 Okpako lectures at universities and film schools across the world and is currently visiting Associate Professor of Film at Hampshire College in Amherst, Massachusetts.

 What is your first film memory?

 I used to watch my dad present his TV show on NTA Ibadan called “A Matter of Conscience.”
 He would interview people about the ethical questions of the day.
 It wasn’t a film but it made me know that broadcast media belonged to us somehow and we had the right to be present.
 It also taught me that media was indeed a matter of conscience.